 Staff training: The Designated Person and Deputy Designated Persons have undertaken Prevent awareness training and are able to provide advice and support to other members of staff on protecting children from the risk of radicalisation.
-All staff are made aware of the Prevent Duty through annual training.
+All staff are made aware of the Prevent Duty through annual training, this year held on 3/9/24 and led by the Safeguarding in Education Manager Kember Healey.